-n) for filings received on or after 1 July 2024, Decision 482 (C-24) applies; the fee, calculated in accordance with the fee schedule in force at the date of receipt, is payable after receipt of the notice;
+b) for filings received on or after 1 July 2024, Decision 482 (C-24) applies; the fee, calculated in accordance with the fee schedule in force at the date of receipt, is payable after receipt of the notice;

+c) for filings received on or after [DD/MM/YYYY], Decision 482 (C25) applies; the fee, calculated in accordance with the fee schedule in force at the date of receipt, is payable after receipt of the notice;

 3 that the fee shall be regarded as a charge for a satellite network filing.
 There will be no charge for modifications which do not result in further technical or regulatory examination by the Radiocommunication Bureau, except modifications under 1quater above, including but not limited to the name of the satellite/earth station and its associated satellite name, name of the beam, responsible administration, operating agency, date of bringing into use, period of validity, associated satellite (and beam) or earth station name;

-4 that each Member State shall be entitled to the publication of Special Sections or parts of the BR IFIC (Space Services) for one satellite network filing each year without the charges referred to above.
+4 that each Member State shall be entitled to the publication of Special Sections or parts of the BR IFIC (Space Services) for one satellite network filing, including the application of Resolution 170 (Rev.WRC-23), (except non-GSO satellite system filings meeting at least one of the three following criteria:

+a) non-GSO satellite systems with more than 25 000 units,

+b) non-GSO satellite systems containing two or more mutually exclusive configurations,

+c) non-GSO satellite systems subject to Nos.
+22.5C, 22.5D, 22.5F and 22.5L of Article 22 of the Radio Regulations),

+each year without the charges referred to above.
 Each Member State in its role as the notifying administration may determine which network shall benefit from the free entitlement3;

 5 that the nomination of the free entitlement for the calendar year of receipt by the Bureau of the satellite network filing based on the formal date of receipt of the filing shall be made by the Member State no later than the end of the period for payment of the invoice in decides 9 below.
 The free entitlement cannot be applied to a filing previously cancelled for non-payment;